Cerebral Compression and Excessive Head Molding Injuries

-Studies have shown that fetal head compression can cause a significant drop in blood flow to the brain, even without significant changes in blood pH or in cardiac performance.
+Studies have shown that fetal head compression can cause a significant drop in blood flow to the brain, even without significant changes in blood pH or cardiac performance.
 MRIs and other imaging sometimes reveal diffuse cerebral ischemia, though a significant number of infants with obvious brain damage do not have any discernible lesions on neuroimaging.
 In some cases, infants with neurological damage of this type can be admitted to the well-baby nursery, and brain injury is not suspected until after a baby has begun to miss developmental milestones.

 The Impact of Excessive Uterine Activity on Cerebral Compression

 Unfortunately, many medical practitioners ignore and/or fail to recognize excessive uterine activity; the current near-sole focus on hypoxia-ischemia tends to minimize the role that the mechanical forces of labor and delivery have on intracranial pressure, cerebral blood flow, fetal adaptive mechanisms, fetal head molding and descent.
 Prominent researchers have weighed in that the focus on hypoxia-ischemia alone has given rise to the misguided notion that (1) it is alright to continue pushing oxytocin until abnormal fetal heart tracings occur and (2) that it is acceptable to encourage aggressive maternal pushing in response to concerning fetal heart rate abnormalities in the second stage of labor.